 During early 2017, Mr Wells et al, leased the property formerly known as Tokyo 31 to a third party restaurateur on the understanding that there was a valid premises licence in place.
 The third party restaurateur has since been required to cease all licensable activity authorised under the void licence.
 Further enquiries revealed that the names and dates of the remaining two licences and their transfers did not match the records held by the Local Authority licensing office.
 PC Jones made enquiries with the SIA public register of licence holders, to confirm that security held a valid SIA licence.
-These enquiries revealed that was not authorised to undertake door supervisor duties, and was also not authorised to manage other door supervisors.
+These enquiries revealed that authorised did not hold a current SIA licence authorising him to undertake any licensable activity.
+As such was not authorised to undertake door supervisor duties, and was also not authorised to manage other door supervisors.
 PC Jones immediately contacted Mr who had by now been nominated through a Variation Application, as being the DPS of both Molotov and ONE Club, and advised him of undicensed status.
 Advised PC Jones that he was aware of the situation, and that there had been technical difficulties in renewing SIA licence, and suggested that one of the other door supervisors had temporarily taken over the role of managing the staff.
 It is an offence under the SIA Act 2001 to undertake duties as a Door Supervisor without a licence S3 (1), deploy other licensed staff without an SIA licence S17 (2) & (3) and to employ staff without an SIA licence S5(1).
-Knowingly undertook these duties, and knowingly deployed unlicensed SIA staff.
+In knowingly undertook these duties, and knowingly deployed unlicensed SIA staff.
 Apart from been unlawful, this puts patrons at significant risk as any public liability insurance would be invalidated.
-21st July 2017 PC Jones received an email from confirming that with immediate effect, door staff for Molotov and ONE Club would be provided by a different company, Castlegate Security Solutions.
+PC Jones received an email from confirming that with immediate effect, door staff for Molotov and ONE Club would be provided by a different company, Castlegate Security Solutions.
 All of the door supervisors from LINK Security would transfer over to Castlegate Security Solutions.
+In conclusion It is acknowledged that since the date of the coroner's inquest there have been a number of steps taken by